I remember how excited I felt…

 5. Flagship Course

-Formats: Dedicated training portal, drip released video modules, live coaching through webinars, email Q&A, online community (forum/facebook group), home study course (CDs + manuals in the mail).
+Formats: Comprehensive education experience released as video modules and/or delivered live online, coaching support through webinars, email Q&A, online community (forum/group), home study course (CDs + manuals in the mail).

 Price Range: $500 to $5,000, with payment plan options.